tegioz/nginx_openam_build/README.md

 ### Playing with the nginx_openam_build Docker image

-If you don't want to play with the Dockerfile you can create a container using the image you just built and open an interactive bash session.
+If you prefer not modifying the Dockerfile you can create a container using the image you just built and open an interactive bash session.
 This way you'll have a full environment with everything you need to build the policy agent again, adding now some extra modules you might be interested in (/tmp/opensso/products/webagents/agents/source/nginx/Makefile is a good place to look at in this case).

 To create a container based on the image previously built and open an interactive session just run this command: